Coral-Ann/CV/README.md

 Now that I’ve started my learning and development with coding, my enthusiasm doesn’t seem to stop growing.
 I’m eager to learn as much as I can and continually improve as a developer.

 **Communicator**<br>
-I have clear written and vocal communication skills, I recommend watching our demo day presentation of Seedle [here](https://www.youtube.com/watch?v=MnX0ePaLG-I&t=863s) to see this in action!
+I have clear written and vocal communication skills, I recommend watching our demo day presentation of Seedle (David and I speaking) linked below to see this in action!

-**Travel**<br>
-Having family up and down the country, I’m no stranger to travel and have a clean UK Driving License.

 Education